 The Honors US Government class, like the regular US Government class, surveys the construction and function of the U.S. Government, with emphasis on the US Constitution.
-However, this class also delves into the philosophical underpinnings that led to the construction of our government.
-There is much reading, most of which is from original sources, as well as classroom discussion based upon that reading.
+However, this class also delves into the philosophical underpinnings that lead to the construction of our government.
+There is much reading, most of which is from original sources, as well as classroom discussion.

-This class requires a B average and permission of the instructor.
-Because this course requires much reading and writing, the instructor's evaluation is also based upon extra writing assignments for prospective honors students given on U.S. History tests in the eleventh grade.
+This class requires a B average and permission of the instructor, based upon extra writing assignments for prospective honors students given on U.S. History tests.

 At DBCS, we like to reward students who are willing to put forth a consistent effort.
 Scripture teaches much about the value of work and effort.
 At DBCS, it has been our observation that students who learn good work habits are most often successful in future endeavors.
-It is for that reason that we like to reward hard work, and give students an opportunity to experience upward mobility based upon their diligence.
+It is for that reason that we like to reward hard work, and give students an opportunity to experience upward mobility from the fruits of their labors.
 That's how it frequently works in real life!

 All Honors courses are weighted by adding .5 to the earned grade-point for that class, per semester.